3 observations after shorthanded Sixers finish miserable back-to-back with loss to Jazz

 Since the Sixers started 2 for 14 from three-point range, their sizable possession advantage did not translate to a comfortable lead.

 The majority of those long-distance misses were decent looks, including three wide-open Jaden Springer tries in the first quarter.
-Springer had an encouraging preseason as a shooter, sinking 7 of his 8 threes, but he hasn’t been able to carry that success over to the regular season.
+Springer had an encouraging preseason as a shooter, sinking 7 of his 8 threes, but he hasn’t been able to carry that success over to the regular season in his limited chances.
+He went 0 for 8 on the Sixers' three-game homestand and is now 5 for 25 overall.
 Batum’s 0-for-5 three-point performance contributed to the Sixers’ collective shooting woes, too.

+“I believe, even though you’re missing five guys, that those guys (available) can collectively play together better than that,” Nurse said.
+“They can execute better, they can defend better, they can make those open shots.
+And there were plenty of shots to step into and make in that game.”

 Fortunately for the Sixers, the Jazz also weren’t remotely sharp from three-point territory, shooting 2 of 12 in the first half.